xy2506/cc22mw/assignment.Rmd

 * create a cheatsheet or other resource
 * write a tutorial for a tool that's not well documented
 * build a viz product (ex. htmlwidget or RStudio add-in) for class use
+* design home page (images, text and/or artwork) of this web site
 * [your own idea]
 * (Note: translations are not allowed)